Category Archives: 2019 Films

 Otherwise, a thought-provoking and historical effort, with brilliant sequences of Italy and Argentina.

 The film begins in April of 2005 during a pivotal moment in history, following the death of Pope John Paul II.
-The world is abuzz with the naming of new German Cardinal Joseph Ratzinger (Anthony Hopkins), elected Pope Benedict XVI, while Bergoglio (Jonathan Pryce), from Argentina, receives the second-highest vote count.
+The world is abuzz with the naming of Cardinal Joseph Ratzinger (played by Anthony Hopkins), elected Pope Benedict XVI.

 The Two Popes is worth the price of admission for the acting alone.
 With heavyweights such as Hopkins and Pryce, one can rest easy in this regard and simply enjoy the experience.
-The scenes between the two actors are wonderful and fraught with energy.

 As the religious figures confide in one another and secrets brim to the surface, the actors are believable as the real-life figures.
 Even good, old-fashioned small talk is fascinating to watch.

-While the present-day sequences enthrall, the flashbacks of Bergoglio as a younger man and his journey into the church are explored a bit too much sometimes halting the flow.
+While the present-day sequences enthrall, the flashbacks of Bergoglio as a younger man and his journey into the church are explored a bit too much, sometimes halting the flow.

-Director, Fernando Meirelles, seems more comfortable shooting scenes within Argentina since those are directed best using black and white filming to showcase both the ravages of a chaotic nation and the decades preceding the present.
+Director Fernando Meirelles seems more comfortable shooting scenes within Argentina since those are best directed using black and white filming to showcase both the ravages of a chaotic nation and the decades preceding the present.

 Best known for the wonderful City of God (2003), he also intersperses real-life news sequences featuring the peril of the Argentinian people.
 The two time periods do not always flow naturally together, though.